 Industries that commonly use an odd-even pricing strategy

 You’ve seen odd-even pricing everywhere, whether you realize it or not.
 I’ll share some common industries that take advantage of this strategy in just a bit.
 So, next time you’re out shopping or eating, take note of the prices and see if odd-even pricing applies.

 Almost every retail store employs an odd-even pricing strategy.
 If it’s not all year round, then definitely during a promotion period.
 You may see a sign outside the store that reads “All jeans, starting at $29.99.”
 Even though it’s technically a starting point for the sale price, since the number is less than 30, it’s perceived as a good deal.

 On the other hand, you may walk into a designer purse store and absolutely nothing is on sale.
 All the prices are even numbers.
 That’s to be expected because it’s a luxury item.

 If you’ve ever been to a family-style, chain restaurant, you’ve seen odd pricing.
 Many restaurants will advertise “3-course meal for only $9.99.”
 They price this way because they are advertising toward families.
-Most families want an affordable meal, and by ending prices in an odd number, it’s perceived as cheaper.
+Most families want an affordable meal, and by using odd numbers for ending digits, it’s perceived as cheaper.

 On the other hand, high-end restaurants would never advertise a deal with an odd number.
-You will also never find a three course meal for less than $10.
-There are people in the world looking for a luxury meal, so by not using odd prices, they cater to those individuals.
+You will also never find a three-course meal for less than $10.
+There are people in the world looking for a luxury meal, so by not using odd numbered prices, they cater to those individuals.

 First up, odd pricing.
 Let’s look at Kay Jewelers.
 Everyone deserves to feel glamorous and have access to beautiful jewelry…but not everyone can afford some of the prices.